 Chocolate truly is a wonderful world, and here in Boston, we are so lucky to be the home of so much history, invention, and innovation within that realm.
 Our goal at Cocoa Beantown chocolate tours, always, is not only to share information with guests about chocolate, but to be a resource for helping folks uncover all of the amazing innovators in the area who are doing amazing things with chocolate.
 Recently on our tours, we were lucky to be able to introduce folks to a couple of great companies, started by some wonderfully passionate chocoholics, who are doing fun and yummy things with chocolate.

 Andrew Dunbar started out his professional life in ebooks, then moved on to health care.
 After years of working in a system that was less than inspiring—watching people make lots of money of people in dire situations who needed emergency care—he decided he wanted to do something where he could make a difference.
-Enter Kakosi, a company originally started by a couple of guys from Venezuela, the opportunity arose about a year and a half ago for Andrew to take the leap into ownership, and he dove into the chocolate world with gusto.
+Enter Kakosi; a company originally started by a couple of guys from Venezuela—the opportunity arose about a year and a half ago for Andrew to take the leap into ownership, and he dove into the chocolate world with gusto.

 Though Andrew would not describe himself as having a sweet tooth, he does love good cacao, and wanted to be able to find things that taste like cacao.
 He admits that he regularly eats the 100% cacao chocolate wafers that they sell on the Kakosi website and in stores.

 “The roasting process is where the flavor develops,” he says, “but it has to be done carefully.”

 Hence the focus on real cacao products that are sourced equitably and fairly.
 As their website states, the company’s goal is “to help provide better lives and better working conditions for the farmers who grow the cacao we use.
 For us, food tastes better knowing it is sustainably and ethically produced.”